bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- clear sky
+- overcast clouds
 - 76% humidity
-- 12 mph wind
+- 10 mph wind

 No precipitation in the past 24 hours